zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       This tab also shown of which Mailing list the user is member.

+   .. tab-item:: Profile

+      Data in this tab represent the user's phones, company, and address.
+They can be managed by both the user and the Administrators.

    .. tab-item:: Configuration

       The options listed here allows to specify forwarding addresses,